stockholmux/pegmixer/samples/README.md

 # Pegmixer Samples

-This directory contains a number of small models that use pegmixer.
+This directory contains a number of small models that use Pegmixer.

 ### `samples/readme.scad`